top of page

 Your DONATION.

-You can donate through the website of our Fundraising Partner, Rhein-Donau-Stiftung.
+You can donate through the website of our Fundraising Partner, Rhein-Donau-Stiftung e.V.
 Click here: Spenden - Rhein Donau Stiftung

 DD

-Don’t forget to mark “Another Kind of Christmas” on the project list.
+Don’t forget to mark “Another Kind of Future” on the project list.
 If you would like to receive a donation receipt (German “Spendenquittung”), please add your postal address.

 WhatsApp Image 2024-11-05 at 16.51.59.jpeg